daria-kriuchkova/KV25-Candidate-test-in-PRINCALS/README.md

 ### Context

-Last week I got an invitation to vote in Kommunalvalg in Copenhagen.
-I was excited to get it, but knew little about the political landscape of the municipality (maybe 2 biggest parties).
+Last week I got to vote in Copenhagen Kommunalvalg for the first time.
+I was excited about it, but knew little about the political landscape of the municipality except maybe 2 biggest parties.

 For people like me Danish news outlets like [DR](https://www.dr.dk/nyheder/politik/kommunalvalg/kandidattest) and [TV2](https://nyheder.tv2.dk/kandidattest) created tests designed to help you find the candidates whose views on the hottest issues align the most with yours.
 I took them both and got some recommendations, but didn't feel very aligned with my top suggestions.

 So, I decided to use the published answers to make my own test and see if I get different results.

 ### Who is this for

 - First-time voters who want to understand the landscape in general.
 - Foreigners interested in local politics of Copenhagen.
 - Copenhageners who want to challenge their bias.

-Although I'm sure that to Danes most of my findings will be obvious, and they can contextualize them much better.
+Although I'm sure that most Danes will find my findings obvious, and will be able to contextualize them much better.

 ### DR and TV2 Kandidattest comparison